Pear Sangria Recipe: Spiced Ginger Fall Cocktail

 Can I make this sangria ahead of time?

-Absolutely!
-It actually tastes better after a few hours or overnight in the fridge.
-Just wait to add the sparkling water until right before serving.
+Absolutely, and you should.
+It actually tastes better after a few hours or overnight in the fridge as the flavors meld.
+Just wait to add the sparkling water until right before serving so it stays bubbly.

 What kind of wine works best?

-Go for a dry white wine with a nice crisp flavor—Sauvignon Blanc and Pinot Grigio are my go-tos.
-Avoid anything too sweet or oaky.
+Go for a dry white wine with a crisp flavor, like Sauvignon Blanc or Pinot Grigio.
+Avoid anything too sweet or heavily oaked, since it can muddy the delicate pear and spice notes.

 Can I use canned pear juice?

-Yes!
-Pear nectar or canned pear juice work beautifully.
-Just taste before adding honey since some are already quite sweet.
+Yes, pear nectar or canned pear juice both work beautifully.
+Just taste before adding the full amount of honey, since some are already quite sweet on their own.

 • 1 bottle dry white wine (750 ml)